Bottlenose Dolphin Appears Healthy Year After Injury

-At the moment, we have no further information till around Saturday 8th April 2017 when we sighted it and possibly some previous sightings during the week from boat operators around Easdale.
+At the moment, we have no further information until around Saturday 8th April 2017 when we sighted it.
+There were also unconfirmed sightings during the week from boat operators around Easdale.

 It appears that the first sightings were around May 2016 and it was reported that the injury seemed fresh at that time.
-That is nearly a full year ago and the great news is the the dolphin has survived the injury and a year later seemingly healthy and relatively un-effected.
+That is nearly a full year ago and the great news is the dolphin has survived the injury and, a year later, is seemingly healthy and relatively un-affected.

 Dolphins are highly intelligent and live in a matriarchal society.
 When there are weaker individuals they are looked after by other members of the pod.
-They may assist in many ways, including hunting, so that the survival chances in these circumstances are much higher from the compromised individual.
-It’s likely if this animal struggled to hunt or help the pod hunt due to the injury, it would have nursed along by other members of the pod.
+They may assist in many ways, including hunting so that the survival chances in these circumstances are much higher for the compromised individual.
+It’s likely if this animal struggled to hunt or help the pod hunt due to the injury, it would have been nursed by other members of the pod.

 A search of scientific journals reveals that there has been a lot of international research conducted on the healing process of bottlenose dolphins.
 Some research has pointed towards the ability to restrict blood flow to tissues, which may help stem loss during injury.
-This is a really interesting aspect and may relate to the mammalian diving reflex, which is the mechanism of slowing heart rate and diverting blood flow from the extremities to conserve energy/respiration during a breath-hold/diving event.
-Along with reports of the tissues themselves having anti-microbial rapid healing properties.
-Examples of this research could be external healing from a deep wounded propellor strikes bottlenose from NE England.
-The healing was monitored by Bloom/Jager (1994) and found to be around four months for the deeper injury but smaller superficial wounds around 37 days.
+This is a really interesting aspect and may relate to the mammalian diving reflex, which is the mechanism of slowing their heart rate and diverting blood flow from the extremities to conserve energy/ respiration during a breath-hold/ diving event.
+There are reports of the tissues themselves having anti-microbial rapid healing properties.
+An example of this is the research carried out by Bloom & Jager (1994).
+They monitored external healing from a deep wound caused by propellor strikes in bottlenose dolphins in the north-east of England.
+They found healing time to be around four months for the deeper injury but smaller superficial wounds took around 37 days.